kelpsyberry/proc-bitfield/usage_examples/bitfield.md

         pub single_bit_start_and_length: u8 @ 14; 1,  // Bit 14

         // Single-bit boolean flag, specified using a single bit position.
-        // This is equivalent to the single-bit exclusive range, but uses the `Bit` trait instead of
+        // This is equivalent to the single-bit exclusive range, but uses the `Bit` traits instead
-        // `BitRange<T>`, and is specific to `bool` (which is conversely not allowed using bit
+        // of `Bits<T>`, and is specific to `bool` (which is conversely not allowed using bit
         // ranges).
         pub flag: bool @ 15,                          // Bit 15
     }